stefanzweifel/laravel-stats/README.md

 </a>
 </p>

 Get insights about your Laravel Project.
+(Inspired by [`rake stats`](https://robots.thoughtbot.com/simple-test-metrics-in-your-rails-app-and-what-they))

 ### Installing